HugCls/GHRM/README.md

 # GHRM

-2025-03-21: "There are dark shadows on the earth, but its lights are stronger in the contrast." - Charles Dickens
+2025-03-22: "There are no mistakes in life, only lessons." - Robin Sharma